Randolph Churchill: Yugoslavia

 Tom Mitford, one of Randolph's few close friends, was killed in Burma, where the campaign was approaching its final stages, in March 1945.

-Post-war
+Post-war military career

 Having been demobilised with the war-substantive rank of captain, Randolph received a reserve commission in the 4th Hussars as a second lieutenant on 28 May 1946.
 He was promoted to captain on 1 November 1947, and remained in the reserves for the next 14 years.
 He relinquished his commission on 28 May 1961, retiring an honorary major.

 Loss of parliamentary seat

 Randolph's attendance in the Commons was irregular and patchy, which may have contributed to his defeat in July 1945.
 He had assumed he would hold his seat in 1945, but did not (he never actually won a contested election to Parliament).

 Randolph had a blazing row with his father and Brendan Bracken at a dinner at Claridge's on 31 August.
 The argument was about his father's planned war memoirs, and Randolph stalked off from the table as he disliked being spoken to abruptly by his father in public.
 His father had misunderstood him to be talking about getting the help of a literary agent, whereas Randolph was in fact urging his father to get tax advice from lawyers, as indeed he eventually did.
 Randolph had to write later that day explaining himself.